cwang/cwang.github.io/content/posts/2022-08-wise-3-years-p1.md

 There were four short values: *“This isn’t just a job, we’re a revolution”, “We get it done.”, “Customers > Team > Ego” and “No drama.
 Good karma.”*, which were easy to understand and follow.

-Miraculously, people at Wise held the values high in their day-to-day behaviour.
+As expected, people at Wise held the values high in their day-to-day behaviour.
 These values were also cited from time to time when in doubt.

 The only one I had some issues with was *"Customer > team > ego"*.
 I found myself saying to people, that it would have been better for it to be *"Customer > Company > Team > Ego"* because as an individual, you work in a team; as a team, you work for a company; and as a company, you serve your customers.
 What’s more important is the emphasis on teams achieving common goals for the company and working together to achieve that.
 Don’t underestimate that missing *Company* - as I explain the subject of autonomy in Part II, it was a direct result of this missing link.